-Your USC NetID – your official USC username and password — is part of your university computing account and will allow you to log in to a variety of online tools and resources, including your university e-mail account, the wireless network, myUSC and Blackboard.
+Your USC NetID is your official USC username and password that will allow you to log in to a variety of online tools and resources, including your university email account, the wireless network, myUSC and Blackboard.
 You will be able to activate your NetID within one to two business days after you submit the Intent to Enroll form.

 Make a Reservation for Orientation

-Approximately five to seven days after the university receives your Intent to Enroll, you should receive a welcome email from the USC Office of Orientation Programs notifying you that you can now sign up for Orientation.
-Reservations typically open in June for the Fall term.
+Approximately five to seven days after you submit your Intent to Enroll, you should receive a welcome email from the USC Office of Orientation Programs notifying you that you can now sign up for orientation.
+Reservations for the fall term typically open in June.

 Complete Health Center Requirements

-Make sure to complete all the health requirements and steps as mandated by the USC Engemann Student Health Center here.
+Be sure to complete all the health requirements and steps as mandated by USC Student Health.

 Register for Classes